Alzheimer's

 — Lori Zaspel, Licensed Clinical Social Worker in Philadelphia, PA

-— Jillian Young, Associate Clinical Social Worker in Fremont, CA
+— Lauren Riddles, Associate Clinical Social Worker in Los Angeles, CA

 I prefer a relaxed setting in my sessions.
 You may have heard "humor is the best medicine" so I try where applicable to add humor to my sessions.
 I also strive to find strengths in everyone I meet.